 Who gets a copy?

 Your local fire and police departments probably don’t want the plan - they have enough paperwork.
 But you can offer it to them.
-Your county waste management authority (if there is one) might want a copy.
+Your city or county waste management authority (if there is one) might want a copy.

 Some organizations may have the policy of letting members of the general public view the plan upon request.
+This shows good faith and may enhance your reputation among the community.

 Any medical activities - indeed any human activities - are going to generate waste.
 Part of the waste management plan should include ways to avoid producing waste in the first place.
 This starts with purchasing.
-Trying to not purchase things you don’t need.
+Try to not purchase things you don’t need.
 Consider buying in bulk for packaging efficiency - generally speaking larger batches come with less packaging per unit of product than smaller batches.
 Centralizing purchasing and inventory rather than letting each department order their own supplies can help with this effort.
 Also, regular practices of using all the material in a container - rather than throwing out containers with some materials left - and using the oldest batch in inventory to minimize the chances of product expiration - can help.

 Related: Waste Assessments